acacereswright/acacereswright.github.io/index.markdown

 ### Currently in Progress

-* Applied Python Data Engineering Specilization.
+* Applied Python Data Engineering Specialization.
 Duke University via Coursera.
   * Learning how to work with data pipelines, how to gain insights from data, as well as leverage machine learning models to analyze data
-* Applied Data Science with Python Specalization.
+* Applied Data Science with Python Specialization.
 University of Michigan via Coursera.
   * Learning and practicing skills such as data manipulation, querying, and visualizations, as well as text mining and social media analytics
-* Mathematics for Machine Learning Specalization.
+* Mathematics for Machine Learning Specialization.
 Imperial College London via Coursera.
-  * Covering three important mathmatical areas for Machine Learning: Linear Alebra, Multivariate Calculus, and Principal Component Analysis (PCA)
+  * Covering three important mathematical areas for Machine Learning: Linear Algebra, Multivariate Calculus, and Principal Component Analysis (PCA)

 ### Completed

-* Machine Learning Specalization, Stanford University and DeepLearning.AI via Coursera.
+* Machine Learning Specialization, Stanford University and DeepLearning.AI via Coursera.
 Completed August 7, 2024.
 [View Certificate](documents/certificates/Stamford%20AI:ML%20Specialization%20Certificates.pdf)
-  * Learned about both supervised and unsupervised machine learning techniques such as linear and logisitic regression, decision trees, neural networks, clustering systems and reinforcement learning techniques
+  * Learned about both supervised and unsupervised machine learning techniques such as linear and logistic regression, decision trees, neural networks, clustering systems and reinforcement learning techniques
   * Implemented several algorithms in python using tensorflow

 ## Awards and Involvements